 PROCEDURES FOR HANDLING THREATS

-Any student making threats to any person or persons in the school setting will be taken seriously.
+Any threats made by a student towards any person or persons in the school setting will be taken seriously.
 Each case will be handled separately by the principal.
 The following procedures may take place: conference with student, parents/guardians, and superintendent; notification of law enforcement; Out of School Suspension and expulsion.
 If and upon returning to school the student will have a conference with the principal / superintendent.

 TEACHER AUTHORITY

 Teachers have the authority to maintain school rules and a proper school atmosphere at all times.
 This responsibility extends beyond their own classrooms and includes all areas of the school and all events at the school.
-Students who refuse to comply with reasonable request of any teacher discharging this responsibility will be subject to appropriate disciplinary action.
+Students who refuse to comply with the reasonable request of any teacher will be subject to appropriate disciplinary action.
 Para educators, custodians, bus drivers, cooks, and other school personnel may also direct students to maintain discipline on school grounds, buses, and during school activities.

 EMERGENCY SAFETY INTERVENTION